certtools/intelmq-tutorial/lesson-2.md

 deduplicator-expert-queue - 807
 ```

-## The IntelMQ manager

-Intro, screenshots, text description.
-What can it do for you, when is it better to use the cmd line?
-Etc.

 ## Simple input and output bots

-... blabla talk about collectors and parsers
+TODO: talk about collectors and parsers